yeoneung/bayesian_system_id/README.md

-#  On Bayesian Identification of Linear Non-Gaussian Systems: Tractable Algorithm and Concentration Bound
+# On Stabilizability-Independent Asymptotic Concentration Bounds for Bayesian Identification of Linear Non-Gaussian Systems

 This document provides Matlab codes together with explicit setup for the experiments whose result is reported in the paper above titled.
 The code is written based on Matlab2021b.